jacobpatterson1549/kuuf-library/README.md

     ADMIN_PASSWORD=
     ```

-1. In a terminal, start the postgres instance with `docker-compose up postgres-db`.
+1. In a terminal, start the postgres-db instance with `docker-compose up postgres-db`.
 This creates a new postgres user with the password specified by `DOCKER_POSTGRES_PASSWORD`.

 1. In a *separate* terminal, build and start the application with `docker-compose up web`.
 This starts the server on the port specified by `PORT`.
-The initial admin password, specified by `ADMIN_PASSWORD`, is what the administrator of the library uses to create/update books on the site.
+The initial admin password is specified by `ADMIN_PASSWORD`.
+This is what the administrator of the library uses to create and update books.

 Stop the application by running `docker-compose down` in a separate terminal.
 This can also be accomplished by pressing `Ctrl-C` in both terminals.